Microbacterium virus MuffinTheCat: Naming

-Microbacterium virus MuffinTheCat was originally named Microbacterium virus Jeffery (Former name), an unknown member of the discovery project states "Jeffrey is a good name for a phage, picked randomly."
-However, this name was changed, likely to be more meaningful.
-It is evident from scientific classifications such as Streptomyces phage Forthebois which was a name emerging from the same identification project.
-That the college students that were a part of this program naturally got to name the species they discovered.
-Muffin the cat is likely the identifier Darcy Reimer's cat (Felidae) or a domesticated cat that is close to them.
-This claim is backed up by the naming of Mycobacterium phage DaisytheDog also identified by Nyack college with the naming notes stating, "My friend's dog who looks a lot like Air Bud is the reason for the name."
+Microbacterium virus MuffinTheCat was originally named Microbacterium virus Jeffery.
+A member of the discovery project stated "Jeffrey is a good name for a phage, picked randomly."
+However, this name was changed to MuffinTheCat.
+It is evident from scientific classifications such as Streptomyces phage Forthebois, which was a name emerging from the same identification project, that the college students that were a part of this program naturally got to name the species they discovered.
+Muffin the cat is likely the identifier Darcy Reimer's cat or a domesticated cat that is close to them.
+This claim is backed up by the naming of Mycobacterium phage DaisytheDog also identified by Nyack College with the naming notes stating, "My friend's dog who looks a lot like Air Bud is the reason for the name."
 This shows the naming of Microbacterium virus MuffinTheCat was likely not random and was named after a cat called Muffin.
 Disregarding the species Pellonula leonensis which has a common name; Muffin sprat, Microbacterium virus MuffinTheCat is one of 2 species with "Muffin" in its scientific classification.
 The other being a mollusk in the Buccinidae family, Muffinbuccinum catherinae.